Code-Institute-Submissions/milestone-project-135/README.md

 I next moved on to the design work.

 **Colours & Logo:**
-Colours were an important choice as I knew they would help the website feel fun.
+Colours were an important choice – it became apparent quite early on when I was doing research that it was quite difficult to find stock images of children playing netball.
+Therefore I knew the colours would be integral in giving the website a ‘fun’ appeal and making it look attractive to both adult and children (if adults decided to share parts of the site, such as the quiz, with the child for example).

-I used Canva to create the logo, and decided on a logo template that had writing accompanied by 3 circles, which could hint at balls.
+I used Canva to create the logo, and decided on a logo template that had writing accompanied by 3 circles, which could hint at netball balls.
 I therefore needed 3 colours for the circles in the logo.

- I wanted the colours to be bright, and was inspired by those used in the 'Bee @Home video' I was going to use for the Skills section.
+I wanted the colours to be bright, and was inspired by those used in the 'Bee @Home video' I had decided to use for the Skills section, from the England Netball website.
 I therefore decided to use similar colours in the logo and decided to alternate these for the different headings too.
-I used a softer red colour, **#sjfhskjdfd**, a yellow **#djhfkjhdfjk** and a turquiose **#kjhghjghjg**. decided the yellow was a good background for the quiz, as it made the feature stand out with the word still clearly visible and legible.
+I used a softer red colour, **#sjfhskjdfd**, a yellow **#djhfkjhdfjk** and a turquiose **#kjhghjghjg**.
+I also decided the yellow was a good background for the quiz, as it would make the feature stand out whilst ensuring the words would still be clearly visible and legible.

+I also decided to use the circles to add some extra design to the ‘About’ section, which looked quite flat with only text and a white background.

  **Fonts:** I used Google Fonts to select the fonts for my project.
 I wanted to find two fonts that worked well together – one for the logo and headings, and another for the body text.
 Overall I wanted the design to look modern, whilst also related to netball somehow.
 I decided round, soft lettering would be better suited to the site as opposed to anything sharp and angular.
 This seemed more friendly and also worked well with the circles on the logo.

 For the logo and headings, I decided on using Quicksand and then I used Open Sans for the body text which I thought complimented Quicksand well.

-**Images:** I needed a stock image for the hero image section, but it was quite difficult to find a stock image of children playing netball.
-Therefore I decided on a stock image of a netball hoop.
-I took this from [Unsplash](https://www.unsplash.com) and the information for this image can be found below in the Credits section.
+**Images:** I needed a stock image for the hero image section, but it was quite difficult to find a stock image of children playing netball as mentioned above.
+Therefore I decided on a stock image of a netball hoop with blue sky in the background.
+This gives the idea that netball isn’t just a sport that is played indoors in a sports hall, but also is a sport that can be enjoyed outside too – which is all part of the idea being communicated to parents – for example playing with a ball in the garden.
+It would have been even better if it was a shot of a netball, however I was unable to find a suitable stock image of this.
+I took the chosen stock image from [Unsplash](https://www.unsplash.com) and the information for this image can be found below in the Credits section.

 **Layout:** I decided to use different background colours to signal to the user different areas of content.
 I used a soft grey alternating with white for this.
-These colours also enabled the main brand colours in the headings to stand out, as well as the key features (video, quiz, map, newsletter sign-up).
+These colours also enabled the main brand colours in the headings and subtitles to stand out, as well as the key features (video, quiz, map, newsletter sign-up).

- I thought the white and light grey helped to keep a feeling of space on each page too, allowing the images and text to stand out.
-I decided to give all buttons a dark grey shade with white text on all pages to help them stand out.
-The layout uses a lot of boxes, with straight edges used across the site.
+I thought the white and light grey helped to keep a feeling of space on each page too, meaning that areas containing text and another feature weren’t too busy.
+I decided to give all buttons….info about styling?
-**QUIZ need to include the change somewhere**

 ## Features
-The project consists of one single page, with five different sections, all of which can be accessed through the menu in the nav bar.
+The project consists of one single page, with five different sections, all of which can be accessed through the menu in the fixed navigation bar at the top of the page.

-* Fixed navigation - allows the user to easily navigate to different sections of the page
+* Fixed navigation - allows the user to easily navigate to different sections of the page.
+The nav bar also displays The Netball Hub’s logo in the top left corner.
 * 'Back to top' button - enables users to quickly move back to the top of the page
-* 'About Us' - this is a text feature which outlines the aims of the website
+* 'About Us' - this is a text section which introduces the user to The Netball Hub and outlines the aims of the website
-* 'Skills' - this section includes some introductory text accompanied with a YouTube video.
-This video is embedded in the HTML and is set to only play when clicked
+* 'Skills' - this section includes some introductory text accompanied with a YouTube video from England Netball’s Bee@Home programme - featuring a skills challenge and simple ball skills parents can watch and then do with their children at home.
+This video is embedded in the HTML and is set to only play when clicked therefore the user has control over playing and stopping/pausing the video.
-(as opposed to autoplay).
-This video features a skill challenge from England Netball's 'Bee @Home' - simple ball skills parents can watch and then do with their children at home.
-* 'Quiz' - written in JavaScript, this multiple choice quiz contains 4 questions, with a score shown at the end once the user clicks on the button 'Check results'.
-When the user has received the results they can then click another button to 'Try Again' if they wish.
+* 'Netball Quiz' - this multiple choice quiz contains 4 questions, each with two answers of which the user needs to select one.
+For each correct answer the user gains one point, and the score is shown at the end once the user clicks on the button 'Check results'.
+When the user has received their score, they can then click another button to 'Try Again', which refreshes the quiz and gives the user change to start the quiz again if they wish.
+This quiz is written in JavaScript.
-* 'Support Your Local Team' - This sections features Google Maps showing 10 different markers.
-Each marker represents the location of different Superleague teams.
-When the marker is clicked the user is shown the city or town where the team is based, as well as a link to the team's website which opens up in a new page.
+* 'Netball Superleague’ - This sections features a map showing 10 different Google Map Markers.
+Each marker represents the location of different Superleague teams across England, Wales and Scotland.
+When the user clicks the marker, the name of the team is shown as well as a link to the team's website which opens up in a new webpage if clicked.
 This feature was created with a Google Maps API.
-* 'Sign up to our newsletter' - this feature has a sign up form to receive a monthly newsletter from the 'The Netball Hub'.
-Once the user has submitted their name and email address, an email is sent to
-The Netball Hub informing them to add that particular user to the newsletter mailing list.
-This was created using EmailJS.
-**Should I create a modal message?**
+* 'Sign up to our newsletter' - this feature has a sign-up form where the user inputs their First Name, Last Name and Email into a form.
+They then click on the ‘Sign Up’ button, which validates the form (if the user hasn’t added information to each field they are shown an alert on the form showing them an area they still need to complete), and then once all required fields have been completed (all the fields), the user is then shown a modal message thanking them for signing up.
+The user can then click the ‘close’ button in the modal message, the page refreshes and the form is submitted.
+An email is then sent to The Netball Hub (as this is fictional I used the email address chloelewiswebdev@gmail.com) with information about the user (first name, last name and e-mail address) so that the company can add them to the newsletter mailing list.
+And an auto-reply email is also sent to the user, thanking them for the sign-up and informing them that they will receive a newsletter from The Netball Hub in their inbox shortly.
+This feature was created using EmailJS.
-* Footer - the footer contains social media icons with links to social media pages that open in a new page.
+* Footer - the footer contains social media icons with links to social media pages that open up in a new page.

 ### Features to consider implementing in the future:

 * The quiz could be developed much further in the future.
-There could be more questions, possibly being shown on slides.
+There could be more questions, with each question possibly being shown on a different slide.
+Also possibly adding a feature such as countdown timer to the quiz could make it a more fun experience for the user.
+It might also be beneficial for the user if the quiz was testing the new knowledge the user has learnt on the website, but the website may need more content before this could be worth doing.
-* It would be good if once the newsletter form has been completed and submitted, an initial first newsletter is automatically sent to the user.
+* It would be good if once the newsletter sign-up form has been completed and submitted, an initial first newsletter is automatically sent to the user.
+However as this company is fictional, this was not possible at this time.
+* There is only one image used currently on the site, however it would be good to look at areas where more could be added in the future, possibly by creating a rotating hero image section, or including images from the superleague netball league under the map.

 ## Technologies Used

 **Languages, libraries, frameworks, editors and version control**